larayeung/standardblog/abcusdaccountability/readme.md

 We go further to argue that if $!RS were to ever attempt to sue a child for exercising their rights on the grounds of California's laws, it would be flouting the principles of truth, justice, and the American way.
 That is, trying to stop a child from being able to prove what $!RS (or any other administrator) says in that office is un-American.

+We reiterate three main reasons for this:

+1. The child already has a limited degree of consent in even *being* within that office, much less the institution.

+2. A recording device is a tool that simply allows someone to *prove* parts of their story.

+3. ABCUSD Administrators have broken the social contract over and over again by misrepresenting what is said in that office.

+4. It's the administrator that has the final say over the official report about what is said in that room.
+Disputing that official report after the fact is almost impossible without a recording device.

 ## The Constitution